 The TCC Code of Student Rights & Responsibilities outlines expectations of students that support the TCC Core Values and encourages an active learning environment for all students.
 The TCC Handbook is another supporting document that details how the TCC Code will be upheld and outlines specific processes.
-Both the Code and Handbook should be reviewed by students.
+Any individual who has accepted an offer of admission to TCC is expected to review and uphold the expectations outlined in the Code and Handbook.

-Students are subject to college jurisdiction, meaning it is expected that the TCC Code be maintained while enrolled at the college.
-The college reserves the right to take disciplinary action against any student whose conduct, in the opinion of college representatives, is not in the best interests of the student, other students, or the college.
+Students are subject to college jurisdiction, meaning it is expected that the TCC Code be maintained while a student at the college.
+The college reserves the right to take disciplinary action against any student whose conduct, in the opinion of college representatives, adversely affects the college's pursuit of its educational objectives.
 Students who are involved in the conduct process should expect to find their case outcomes enforced at all Tidewater Community College campuses.
-All students are expected to be familiar with and abide by the following college rules of conduct.